rela589n/knowledge-base/Lake/Event Loop.md

 See https://dev.to/nodedoctors/an-animated-guide-to-nodejs-event-loop-3g62

-An event loop is basically a scheme of async processing in sync environments.
+An event loop is basically an algorithm for async processing in sync environments.

 First off, there's a call stack, which is used to handle function calls.